 A strange but fascinating bird, the Transylvania naked neck chicken is nothing if not a conversation starter.
-Hardy and calm, this chicken, which performs well in warmer climates, is a dual-purpose breed that is used worldwide for both meat and egg production.
+Hardy and calm, this chicken, which performs well in warmer climates, is a dual-purpose breed used worldwide for both meat and egg production.

 History of Naked Neck Chickens

-Also known as the Transylvania naked neck chicken, turken or kaalnek, the naked neck chicken is a bird that is striking in appearance; featherless from the neck to the upper breast and around the vent, these chickens are reasonably rare in the United States but common in Europe and widespread in South America.
+Also known as the Transylvania naked neck chicken, turken, or kaalnek, the naked neck chicken is a bird that is striking in appearance; featherless from the neck to the upper breast and around the vent, these chickens are reasonably rare in the United States but common in Europe and widespread in South America.

 While accounts differ on their origin, it is thought by some poultry experts that these birds were brought back to Europe from Asia as spoils of war by Hungarian conquerors.
 Others assert that naked necks originated in Transylvania and underwent significant development in Germany, where the single gene that controls the naked neck trait was identified.

 Controlled by an incompletely dominant allele located near the middle of chromosome 3, individual chickens can be either homozygous dominant or heterozygous to exhibit the characteristic lack of feathers that defines this breed.
 However, individuals that are heterozygous will display less reduction in feathering than homozygous individuals.

 This occurrence necessitates that individual naked necks used to breed future generations should be homozygous dominant in order to produce chickens to the breed standard.